jgardner04/jgardner04.github.io/_posts/2018-04-18-MongoDB-on-Windows-Docker.md

 2018-04-18T19:45:34.180+0000 I CONTROL  [initandlisten] shutting down with code:100
 ```

-I started investigating and sure enough on the [official MongoDB Docker](https://hub.docker.com/_/mongo/) image file documentation it says that Windows won't work.
+I started investigating, and sure enough on the [official MongoDB Docker](https://hub.docker.com/_/mongo/) image file documentation it says that Windows won't work.

 > WARNING (Windows & OS X): The default Docker setup on Windows and OS X uses a VirtualBox VM to host the Docker daemon.
 Unfortunately, the mechanism VirtualBox uses to share folders between the host system and the Docker container is not compatible with the memory mapped files used by MongoDB (see vbox bug, docs.mongodb.org and related jira.mongodb.org bug).
 This means that it is not possible to run a MongoDB container with the data directory mapped to the host.

 ## The Business

 Well that won't do at all.
-Not being one who likes to take this as an answer I fired up Windows Subsystem for Linux, WSL for short.
+Not being one who likes to take this as an answer, I fired up Windows Subsystem for Linux, WSL for short.
 WSL makes Windows executable files available from the shell.
 Example: open your favorite WSL distro and run `Explorer.exe .`.
 It should open up a Windows File Explorer windows for the directory you are in.

 With a touch of configuration you can get this working for Docker as well.
 I encourage you to check out [Tomas Lycken's post](https://blog.jayway.com/2017/04/19/running-docker-on-bash-on-windows/) for more details or if you are using a pre Windows 10 Creators Update release on getting Docker configured in WSL.

 If you are running the latest release of Win10 you need to edit the `.bashrc` file by adding the following lines and reloading your shell.